Beauty Marks and Spots – a Historical Journey into Vintage Style

 You can also go with a durable liquid eyeliner which reduces the risk of smudging.
 Felt tip eyeliners give you good control of the pen, ideal for beginners.

-Lastly, you can buy fake stick on beauty spots online which allow you to experiment and have fun to see what works for you.
+Lastly, you can buy fake stick-on beauty marks online which allow you to experiment.